humarroquin/Huddle-landing-page/README.md

 ### What I learned

-I didn’t learn anything in particular from this challenge, but it helped me practice what I’ve learned so far in HTML and CSS.
+Put into practice what I've learned so far with HTML and CSS.